-Built in 1977, by Quality Shipyards of Houma, Louisiana (hull #138) as the Gulf Whale for Tidewater Marine of New Orleans, Louisiana.
+Built in 1977, by Quality Shipyards Incorporated of Houma, Louisiana (hull #138) as the Gulf Whale for Gulf Mississippi Marine Incorporated of Houston, Texas.

-The tug was later acquired by Gulf Coast Transit of Tampa, Florida.
+In 1998, the tug was acquired by for the Gulfcoast Transit Company of Tampa, Florida.
+A subsidiary of the Tampa Electric Company of Tampa, Florida.
 Where she was renamed as the Janet Graham.

-She was then acquired by Express Marine of Camden, New Jersey where she was renamed as the Express Explorer.
+In 2000, she was then acquired by Express Marine Incorporated of Camden, New Jersey.
+Where the tug was renamed as the Express Explorer.
 She serviced the Domino Sugar plant in Brooklyn, New York.
 When the Domino Sugar plant closed; the contract the Express Explorer operated under ended.

-The tug was then acquired by Dann Ocean Towing of Tampa, Florida.
+In 2006, the tug was then acquired by the Dann Ocean Towing Company of Tampa, Florida.
 Where she was renamed as the Allie B.

-Her electrical service is provided by two 75-KW generators driven by two Detroit 6V71 engines.
+Her electrical service is provided by two, 75kW generator sets.
+Driven by two Detroit 6V71 engines.
 The tug's capacities are 96,000 gallons of fuel oil, 225 gallons of hydraulic oil, 4,185 gallons of lube oil, 6,925 gallons of water.

-Her towing gear consists of an INTERcon DD-200 double drum towing winch outfitted with 2,000(ft) of 2(in) towing wire, with a secondary drum equipped 2000(ft) of 2(in) towing wire.
-The towing winch features a line pull of 200,000 lbs.
-It is driven by a Detroit 8V71 engine, she also features sheaves and fairleads for notch towing.
+Her towing gear consists of a double drum, INTERcon DD-200, towing winch.
+Outfitted with 2,000(ft) of 2(in) towing wire.
+With a secondary drum equipped with 2000(ft) of 2(in) towing wire.
+Driven by single, dedicated Detroit 8V71 engine, she also features sheaves and fairleads for notch towing.